hoangcaobao/Projectube-Recommendation-System/README.md

-# Projectube_Recommendation_System
+# Projectube Recommendation System
-I design recommendation system server using Flask for [Projectube](https://www.projectube.org/)
+I design a recommendation system server using Flask for [Projectube](https://www.projectube.org/)
 ## Normal use
 1. Clone
 - Go to terminal